 Your interest in physical therapy started when you were young after you were injured as an athlete.
 You are working hard in your job but feel like your patients aren’t getting the care they deserve.

-You’ve this nagging feeling deep in your gut that something is wrong with today’s healthcare system.
+You have this nagging feeling deep in your gut that something is wrong with today’s healthcare system.
 There is too much emphasis on productivity and not really enough attention paid to people getting better.

 You like the people you work with but you’ve always had this desire to be your own boss in the back of your mind.
 You’re wondering if there is a way to work full time or part time at your day job while doing your own thing on the side.

-If this sounds a little bit like you then you’re not alone.
+If this sounds a little bit like you, then you’re not alone.
 Today’s guest, Christine Walker might share part of your story.
 Just three years after graduating from PT school Christine started her own cash therapy practice.

-She continues to work part time at a hospital in Charlotte, North Carolina while working out of the Perfect Balance gymnastics training center.
+She continues to work part-time at a hospital in Charlotte, North Carolina while working out of the Perfect Balance gymnastics training center.

 Join us in our conversation as we talk about:

 - How to research going into cash therapy practice

 - The importance of positioning in a competitive market

 - Practical tips on determining your fees